PDFWAC 263-12-117

 (c) Exhibits to the deposition must be filed electronically as a single attachment separate from the deposition transcript and certification;

-(e) If the deposition is not transcribed in a reproducible format or properly submitted it may be excluded from the record.
+(e) If the deposition is not transcribed in a reproducible format that is accessible to persons with disabilities, or not properly submitted, it may be excluded from the record.

 (5) Procedure at deposition.
 Unless the parties stipulate or the industrial appeals judge determines otherwise all depositions permitted to be taken for the perpetuation of testimony shall be taken subject to the following conditions: